Anonymous surveys for your patients' inner circle. Get the perspectives that transform treatment.

 Rescorla, Achenbach, Ivanova et al. — Journal of Psychopathology and Behavioral Assessment

-Gutheil et al. — JMIR Mental Health
+Owoyemi et al. (2021) — JMIR Mental Health

-Gerretsen et al. — Innovations in Clinical Neuroscience
+Lehrer & Lorenz (2014) — Innovations in Clinical Neuroscience

 No. Respondents never create accounts, and we don't collect names, emails, IP addresses, or device fingerprints.
 The only thing a respondent shares is their relationship type (e.g., friend, family member, coworker).
 The therapist sees the responses grouped by relationship type but has no way to identify who specifically wrote what.